BenediktHofirek/caterpillar/README.md

 A simple typing game for practising touch-typing.
-Move with your caterpillar by pressing vertically or horizontally by pressing displayed key and try to collect as muchgreen items as possible!
+Move with your caterpillar horizontally or vertically by pressing displayed char on your keyboard and try to collect as much green items as possible!